Silver25/hobbit-flask/README.md

 Updating code with custom details/elements
 Generate information inside Python view function and inject it into a HTML template - H2 tags/heading
 Add JSON file with data for frontend
+Filling JSON file with data and passing to HTML-frontend
+Using features of the Jinja templating language in creating loops

 ## Gitpod Reminders